-By speaking about intelligence, we have already anticipated the conceptual relations between logic and math memory, intuition, and normal memory, and between language and linguistic memory, dealing with the different operational forms of intelligence as a relational capacity and of intelligence as a manager of memory information system, and ways of transmitting such information.
+While speaking about intelligence, we have anticipated the conceptual relations between logic and math memory, intuition, and standard memory, and between language and semantic memory, dealing with both the diverse operational forms of intelligence as a relational capacity and the manager of memory information system.

-Math memory, which demands certainty in responses from the biological information system, should behave just like logical math intelligence in that it demands reliability.
-However, it would not be surprising if other types of memory, such as normal memory or the capacity related to language -that characteristically admit errors and approximation- were a consequence of the same genetic information that acts to create math memory, yet under the assumption contrary to that of external verification of the information.
+Math memory, which demands certainty in responses from the biological information system, should behave like logical math intelligence concerning reliability.
+However, it would not be surprising if other types of memory, such as standard and semantic memories –admitting errors and approximation–, were a consequence of the same genetic load creating math memory; yet under the opposite assumption to external verification of the info.

-That is, our brain is the result from the genetic codes from both parents and when operating certain processes like normal memory, it does not require the certainty of responses.
+That is, our brain is the result of the genetic codes from both parents, and when operating specific processes like standard memory, it does not require the certainty of responses.

-On the other hand, memory proposes additional problems given its own nature of storing information and the problems or characteristics of the information system manager.
+On the other hand, with memory, there are additional problems given its nature of storing information and the issues or characteristics of the data system manager.

-It is also clear that very special memories exist with equally special managers, whose internal functioning is presently practically unknown in neuroscience.
-We are not referring to the parts of the brain that are enable or not in specific activities but rather the biological mechanisms that are developed from a functional point of view.
-We can cite linguistic, visual, and musical memory among others.
+It is also clear that astonishing memories exist with equally amazing managers, whose internal functioning is practically unknown in neuroscience.
+We are not discussing the active parts of the brain in specific activities but rather the biological mechanisms developed from a functional point of view.
+We can cite semantic, visual, and musical memory, among others.

-Although we have been using the term math memory, I think that the term secure mode memory in the transmission of information is more precise.
-Likewise, but without trying to create a closed typology, we could refer to probable mode when the required reliability is high but not at its maximum, and possible mode when this reliability is relatively low.
+Although we use the term math memory, we think secure mode memory could be more precise.
+Likewise, without trying to create a closed typology, we could denote the probable mode when the required reliability is high but not at its maximum, and possible when this reliability is relatively low.

 3.d.1.
 Compression of information

-This process takes time and the memory manager needs to use a lot of its power.
-Normally, it not only deals with information compression, but rather with its decompression, its analysis, and comparison with new information.
-Then it deals with its re-compression after having looked for more appropriate dimensional references for information saving and future localization.
+The process takes time, and the memory manager needs to use a lot of its power.
+Typically, it not only deals with information compression, but also with its decompression, its analysis, and comparison with new information.
+Then it deals with its re-compression after having looked for more appropriate dimensional references for future localization.

-When you retrieve or become conscious of information or a concept, it seems as if the brain were continuing to retrieve elements associated with the stated information or concept at the same time.
-At certain times, you can even visualize information and concepts like an explosion of data that are more and more precise in relation to what you were speaking or thinking.
-Obviously, this retrieval depends on the length of time that has gone by since the last time that you thought about the specific subject and your necessity to continue thinking about it.
+When one recovers information, the brain continues retrieving elements associated with the stated information.
+Sometimes, we can even visualize information and concepts like an explosion of data more and more precise.
+Of course, it depends on the length of time that has gone by since the last time we thought about the specific subject.

 New computers, with their best techniques, keep becoming more and more similar to the brain.
-With their current processing speed, they can start automatically to compress information that is not habitually used; before, decompression of a source of compressed information, if needed, would have been too slow.
+With their current processing speed, they can start automatically to compress information not usually used; before, decompression of that information would have been too slow.

-Below we will analyze an illustrative example of elderly people who, often say the following sentences:
+Below we will analyze an illustrative example of older adults who, often say the following sentences:

-We are talking about normal problems that come with age, but obviously, in some cases the symptoms are much more serious and produce memory loss that can lead to dementia or diseases such as Alzheimer.
+We are talking about typical problems that come with age, but, in some cases, the symptoms are much more severe and produce memory loss that can lead to dementia or diseases such as Alzheimer.

-I imagine, like in all complex processes, having little memory or not exercising specific sources of compressed information properly correlates positively to Alzheimer.
+Like in all intricate processes, having little memory or not exercising specific sources of compressed information correlates positively to Alzheimer.

 3.d.2.
 Degradation of information storage

-Another already known method in our culture is the degradation of information when it is compressed.
+Another already known method is the degradation of information while compressing.

-When computers compress an image in Bmp format to Jpg format, either no information is lost or a certain degree of information is lost, but nonetheless the new file has been significantly reduced.
+When computers compress an image in BMP format to JPG format, either no information or a certain degree of information disappear, but the new file is smaller.

-Sensory memory, in particular, requires the actions of degradation in order to reduce the enormous amount of information received, such as when we think about music and songs, films, videos, etc.
+Sensory memory, in particular, requires the actions of degradation to reduce the enormous amount of information received, such as songs, films, or videos.

-Corresponding to the phenomenon of the information degradation, there is also reconstruction of compressed or degraded information storage when required by the memory manager.
+The opposite phenomenon of degradation is the reconstruction of compressed data when required by the memory manager.